mosesachizz/mosesachizz/README.md

 </div>

 ## 📖 About Me
-◾️ I'm a full-stack developer passionate about building scalable systems, AI/ML integrations, and distributed architectures with extensive experience working on complex projects locally like [Distributed AI Trading Engine](https://github.com/mosesachizz/distributed-ai-trading-engine).
+◾️ I'm a full-stack developer passionate about building scalable systems that power advanced applications, AI/ML integrations, and distributed architectures with extensive experience working on complex projects locally like [Distributed AI Trading Engine](https://github.com/mosesachizz/distributed-ai-trading-engine).

 ◾️ I've led full-stack development and system migrations for fintech and AI companies, leveraging tools like JavaScript, Python, Go, and cloud platforms (e.g., AWS).